kmkr/splendid-nudibranch/content.md

 Location		St. Johns Reef, Egypt
 Tags			2014
 Latin
 Description		St. Johns is know for its array of caverns, tunnels, overhangs and swim-throughs.
 The sun pierce through the cracks, crevices and holes inside the caverns, guiding us through the maze.
-The majestetic area feel like a long lost world, mountains now covered in coral.
+The majestetic area is like a forgotten world, mountains now covered in coral.

 DSC06417.jpg